chasb96/cron/README.md

 [![Travis Build Status](https://travis-ci.org/chasb96/tasker.svg?branch=master)](https://travis-ci.org/chasb96/tasker)

+> Note: This is only a proof of concept.
+You probably shouldn't use this legitimately.
+I might revisit this on a later date.

 Tool to delegate background tasks.
 Made to create and simplify scheduled commands and event-based commands/event listeners.

 Tasker reads from a `JSON` file configured by the user.
 The `JSON` file is to contain any configuration details and the commands that Tasker is meant to run.
 Each command will have meta associated with it instructing when to run: this can either be at a specific time, interval, event, or date.